-All Company Personnel must fully comply with all state and federal laws relating to the protection of the environment in the conduct of its business.
-Company Personnel must use, store, and dispose all hazardous materials properly and in accordance with applicable regulations.
-Company Personnel must report, in accordance with Company policies, all circumstances under which hazardous materials or wastes come in contact with the environment, are improperly handled or disposed of, or where a potential violation of law may exist.
+All Company Personnel must fully comply with all applicable laws relating to the protection of the environment in the conduct of the Company's business.
+Company Personnel must use, store, and dispose of all hazardous materials properly and in accordance with applicable regulations.
+Company Personnel must report, in accordance with Company policies, all circumstances under which hazardous materials or waste come in contact with the environment, are improperly handled or disposed of, or where a potential violation of law may exist.